 By and large, cohesion refers to the lexical and grammatical devices connecting the segments of a text.
 It is set by connectors or markers of conjunctive relations expressing addition, opposition, contrast, etc. It can also be based on co-reference.
-Co-reference indicates the textual or extra textual items used to refer to an object.
+Co-reference indicates the textual or extratextual items used to refer to an object.

-According to Halliday and Hasan (1976,4), the cohesive resources include:
+According to the same authors (idem), the cohesive resources include:

-- Reference: Broadly speaking, reference describes the fact of using language to refer to the world, yet Brown and Yule (1983) believe that reference doesn't merely describe this relationship between language and the world, it also involves the use of words by the speaker to perform actions.
+- Reference: Broadly speaking, reference describes the fact of using language to refer to the world, yet BROWN and YULE (1983) believe that reference doesn't merely describe this relationship between language and the world, it also involves the use of words by the speaker to perform actions.
 In written language or traditional texts, it indicates the resources used to refer to a participant or object.
-These resources include demonstratives, the definite article, pronouns, comparatives, and phonic adverbs as here, there, now, then - Ellipsis: Ellipsis happens when "something which is present in the selection of underlying (systematic) options is omitted in the structure- whether or not the resulting structure is in itself incomplete" (Halliday and Hasan,1976, 144).
+These resources include demonstratives, the definite article, pronouns, comparatives, and phonic adverbs as here, there, now, then

+- Ellipsis: Ellipsis happens when "something which is present in the selection of underlying (systematic) options is omitted in the structure- whether or not the resulting structure is in itself incomplete" (HALLIDAY & HASAN, 1976: 144).
 It refers to the omission of a clause or small items, implied by context, as the use of short answers in English and leaving out to-infinitives e.g: